scalasm/aws-k8s-hello-world/README.md

 # Hello World w/ Spring Boot and Skaffold

-This is a sample project for demo purposes, providing a simple RESTful API for saluting.
+This is a sample project for demo purposes, providing a simple RESTful API with a simple HTTP POST endpoint.

 It shows how to
 1. package a Spring Boot app into a Docker image, using [Skaffold](https://skaffold.dev/) and [Google Jib](https://github.com/GoogleContainerTools/jib);
-2. Deploy it into your Kubernetes cluster
+2. Deploy it into your Kubernetes cluster.

 # Requirements